abyrwalk/atomic-ton-recover/README.md

 ## Context
 For several months now, Atomic Wallet users have been experiencing issues with transferring TON to external wallets, stating that "TON sending operations might not work correctly in Atomic if your address is inactive on blockchain. ...
 Our team is working on the issue."
 And "Block explorer is currently unavailable".

 Given that TonCoins are indeed stored on the blockchain and Atomic Wallet allows for the export of secret keys, it should be possible to import these keys into any compatible wallet.
-However, a challenge arises because not many wallets neither support the 12-word mnemonic phrases, nor key the secret key export format utilized by Atomic Wallet.
+However, a challenge arises because no wallets either support the 12-word mnemonic phrases, or the secret key export format utilized by Atomic Wallet.
 To address this inconvenience, I have developed this handy tool.

 ## What This Tool Can Do For You
-* It lets you transfer TonCoin to a new wallet if you have either the special phrase (mnemonic phrase) or a secret key.
+* It lets you transfer TonCoin to a new wallet if you have either a secret key or a special backup phrase (mnemonic).
-* Think of it as a very basic version of a TonCoin wallet that can manage any TonCoin address you have the right to access.
+* Think of it as a very basic version of a TonCoin wallet that can manage any TonCoin address you have credentials for.
 * This tool was created using an example from the TonCoin community, found here: https://github.com/toncenter/tonweb/blob/master/src/contract/wallet/README.md